core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 A CoAP client can create a new topic by submitting an initial configuration for the topic (see {{topic-create}}).
 It can also read and update the configuration of existing topics and topic properties as well as delete them when they are no longer needed (see {{topic-configuration-interactions}}).

-The configuration of a topic itself consists of a set of properties that can be set by a client or by the broker.
-The topic is represented as a CBOR map containing the configuration properties of the topic as top-level elements.
+The configuration of a topic itself consists of a set of topic properties that can be set by a client or by the broker.
+The topic is represented as a CBOR map containing the topic properties as top-level elements.

-Unless specified otherwise, these are defined in this document and their CBOR abbreviations are defined in {{pubsub-parameters}}.
+Unless specified otherwise, all topic properties are defined in this document and their CBOR abbreviations are defined in {{pubsub-parameters}}.

 ### Topic Properties {#topic-properties}

-The CBOR map includes the following configuration parameters, whose CBOR abbreviations are defined in {{pubsub-parameters}} of this document.
+The CBOR map includes the following topic properties, whose CBOR abbreviations are defined in {{pubsub-parameters}}.

 * 'topic-name': A required field used as an application identifier.
 It encodes the topic name as a CBOR text string.
 Examples of topic names include human-readable strings (e.g., "room2"), UUIDs, or other values.